 Additionally, participants in the ritual groups took more time to eat and were actually willing to pay more for the carrot and chocolate after the experience of the ritual.

 The study demonstrated that when a ritual was performed before eating, the food tasted better and delivered more satisfaction than when there was no pre-eating ritual.

-Is it possible that the mindfulness and presence created by ritual also impacts the microbes in the gut to be prepared to enjoy, digest and savor the meal better, as well as make a dent in the evolutionary ladder of our DNA?
+Is it possible that the mindfulness and presence created by ritual also impact the microbes in the gut to be prepared to enjoy, digest, and savor the meal better, as well as make a dent in the evolutionary ladder of our DNA?
 Could a peaceful family meal alter the microbes in the gut to then alter the mind, mood, and even our genetic code?